bvaughn/react-window/README.md

 ### Does this library support "sticky" items?

 Yes, although it requires a small amount of user code.
-Here's a [Code Sandbox demo](https://codesandbox.io/s/0mk3qwpl4l).
+Here are Code Sandbox demos for [List](https://codesandbox.io/s/0mk3qwpl4l) and [Grid](https://codesandbox.io/s/xjzrzmxv8q).

 ## License